The Last Temptation of Christ (film): Themes

-Scorsese said Judas "represents violence, the strong arm, but that's not the right way." and that the film was a conflict between the principles of brute force and love.
+Scorsese said Judas Iscariot (Harvey Keitel) "represents violence, the strong arm, but that's not the right way." and that the film was a conflict between the principles of brute force and love.

 Scorsese added that he found "some passages of the book to be a bit hard on women".
 He noted that the Apostles were the first to abandon Jesus while women remained with him.
-The angel's line "There's only one woman in the world.
-One woman with many faces." was meant to alert the audience that the angel was a trick by Satan.
+The angel (Juliette Caton)'s line "There's only one woman in the world.
+One woman with many faces." was meant to alert the audience that the angel was a trick by Satan (Leo Marks).

 Music

-The film's musical soundtrack, composed by Peter Gabriel, received a Golden Globe Award nomination for Best Original Score - Motion Picture in 1988 and was released on CD with the title Passion, which won a Grammy in 1990 for Best New Age Album.
-The film's score itself helped to popularize world music.
+The film's musical soundtrack, composed by Peter Gabriel, received a nomination for the Golden Globe Award for Best Original Score in 1988 and was released on CD with the title Passion, which won a Grammy Award for Best New Age Album in 1990.
+The film's score itself helped popularize world music.
 Gabriel subsequently compiled an album called Passion – Sources, including additional material by various musicians that inspired him in composing the soundtrack, or which he sampled for the soundtrack.
-The original scores brought together many international artists including Pakistani musician and vocalist Nusrat Fateh Ali Khan, Egyptian kanun player Abdul Aziz, Turkish ney flute player Kudsi Ergüner, Armenian duduk players Antranik Askarian and Vatche Housepian.
+The original scores brought together many international artists including Pakistani musician and vocalist Nusrat Fateh Ali Khan, Egyptian kanun player Abdul Aziz, Turkish ney flute player Kudsi Ergüner and Armenian duduk players Antranik Askarian and Vatche Housepian.

 Release

 The film opened on August 12, 1988.
-The film was later screened as a part of the Venice International Film Festival on September 7, 1988.
+The film was later screened as a part of the 45th Venice International Film Festival on September 7, 1988, and was also screened at the 36th San Sebastián International Film Festival on September 16.
 In response to the film's acceptance as a part of the festival's lineup, director Franco Zeffirelli removed his film Young Toscanini from the program.

 Although The Last Temptation of Christ was released on VHS and Laserdisc, many video rental stores, including the then-dominant Blockbuster Video, declined to carry it for rental, as a result of the film's controversial reception.
 In 1997, the Criterion Collection issued a special edition of The Last Temptation of Christ on Laserdisc, which Criterion re-issued on DVD in 2000 and on Blu-ray disc in Region A in March 2012 and Region B in April 2019.